 If you have a 401k or Company Retirement Plan what can you do?

 - Whether you have a 401K Company Plan or another type of Retirement Plan, you can and should take action when market conditions change, especially to Bad.

-- Moving to an all Bonds or a Bond heavy plan should allow you to preserve your investments and make a some interest while the Market Conditions remain Bad.
+- Moving to an all Cash/Bonds or a Bond heavy plan should allow you to preserve your investments and make a some interest while the Market Conditions remain Bad.